 AWS Elastic Beanstalk

 The AWS Elastic Beanstalk is an important part of the Heroku vs. AWS debate.
 It is one major Amazon service that is in direct competition with Heroku web hosting.
-You can find the details for this service here.

 It provides support for a wide variety of programming languages.
 It also works with multiple kinds of technology stacks.
 (Technology stacks are the different combinations of frontend and backend programming languages, and databases that are used to get an application up and running.)